 The non-eligibility of a partner in a consortium may result in the rejection of the entire proposal.
 The proposal evaluation and selection process will be done by a two-step procedure.
-All documents related to the Call (Call Announcement, Guidelines for Applicants, National Contact Persons, Templates for Letters of Commitment etc.) are available on www.submission-bluebio.eu.
+All documents related to the Call (Call Announcement, National Contact Persons etc.) are available on www.submission-bluebio.eu.